Master's Degree Requirements

 Master of Arts: Classical Archaeology and Material Culture Degree Requirements

-The archaeology track prepares students not only for careers in classical archaeology but also for careers in related disciplines.
-The track may be a helpful conduit in preparing students for law school, especially for those interested in Art and Cultural Heritage Law.
+This track emphasizes Greek and Roman material cultures.
+The degree provides training for several career paths.
+With its coursework in material culture, theory, and languages (students must still demonstrate competency in either Greek or Latin), this MA track prepares students for PhD work in classical archaeology and in related disciplines.
+It may also be a helpful conduit in preparing students for law school, especially for those interested in Art and Cultural Heritage Law.
 It can also lead to successful careers in museum work or in professions dealing with public policy and heritage management.
 For example, training in archaeological methodology makes students attractive employees as archaeologists for the Bureau of Land Management.
-This track also provides excellent training for those looking to become educators in schools.
+This track also provides excellent training for those looking to become teachers.

 Requirements: